Topic: Research into Medieval Scottish Food, specifics of time and food type being determined

 Education: B.A. (hons) History (University of Exeter), M. A. Environment, Development and Policy (University of Sussex), M. Res.
 Social Anthropology (University of Aberdeen)

-Topic: Moving Beyond ‘Common-Sense’ in Nature and Culture in the Scottish Highlands: Socio-environmental
+Topic: Moving Beyond ‘Common-Sense’ in Nature-Culture in the Scottish Highlands: Socio-environmental Relations and Heritage Conservation in Wester Ross

 Supervisors: Professor Siân Jones (Heritage) and Professor Samantha Punch (Sociology), University of Stirling